 Oncor Awards and Recognition

-Oncor is widely recognized as being a leader in smart grid implementation.
+Oncor is a leader in smart grid implementation.
 Awards include Greentech Media’s Top Ten Utility Smart Grid Deployments in North America, Texas Environmental Excellence Award, and ENERGY STAR Sustained Excellence Award.

 As a utility, Oncor Electric is doing everything it can to ensure that electricity customers are experiencing more uptime and less power interruption than ever before.
 It is also working hard with Retail Electric Providers (REPs) to lower the prices that electricity customers pay each and every month.
 By implementing more big data ideas into electricity service, Oncor makes it possible for customers everywhere to shrink their electric bills.